yossisp/spektor.dev/content/blog/spring-modulith/index.md

 			<version>{projectVersion}</version>
 		</dependency>
 ```
 will enable observability capabilities.
 Note that additional dependencies will need to be included based on Spring Boot [recommendation](https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html#actuator.micrometer-tracing).
-In my testing I chose to include:
+When playing with the feature I chose to include:
 ```xml
 		<dependency>
 			<groupId>io.micrometer</groupId>